 Sam: In the car.

-This troper is unsure how this list has gotten so long without a single mention of Zoe being safely returned from her kidnapping.
+- The scene when Zoe being safely returned from her kidnapping.
 To say nothing of Bartlett voluntarily handing over the Oval Office to a hard-line Republican until she is returned.
 And, despite the fears of Bartlet's staff, the hardline Republican and his staff pointedly refusing to take advantage of the situation to push through some favourable legislation.

-During a Thanksgiving episode, Bartlet is driving Charlie crazy trying to find a new carving knife to use for the family dinner.
+- During a Thanksgiving episode, Bartlet is driving Charlie crazy trying to find a new carving knife to use for the family dinner.
 Bartlet has a perfectly good family knife made by Paul Revere that his Declaration-signing ancestor owned... but the President wants a new one because he's giving the Paul Revere knife to Charlie.

-This was also when Zoey and Charlie were still dating... and the gift could be interpreted as a sign from Bartlet that he hopes the knife may yet remain in the family...
+- This was also when Zoey and Charlie were still dating... and the gift could be interpreted as a sign from Bartlet that he hopes the knife may yet remain in the family...

 - Leo's relationship with Ainsley Hayes in And t's Surely to their Credit:

-Going out of his way to take Ainsley down to her office in the Steam Pipe Trunk Distribution Venue.
+- Going out of his way to take Ainsley down to her office in the Steam Pipe Trunk Distribution Venue.